 The dominance of one or the other type of flows during the second phase can be observed during the different subperiods: net purchases of corporate bonds are stronger than those of public bonds between the end of the 90s and the beginning of the 2000s, while the evidence is reversed later on in the 2000s; finally, between 2005 and 2008, private bond inflows exhibit again a much more rapid pace.
-Instead, the series constructed using subsets of countries show a more comparable evolution during the entire period of interest (Figure 2.1, right panel), except during the later years of the sample period, when foreign banking flows accumulation clearly dominates.
+Instead, the series constructed using subsets of countries show a more comparable evolution during the entire period of interest (Figure 2.1, right panel), except during the later years of the sample, when foreign banking flows accumulation clearly dominates.

-2.4 Empirical strategy
+2.3 Empirical strategy

 The objective of this paper is to investigate the effects of foreign inflows on the US financial and economic conditions during the run-up to the financial crisis.
-Figure 2.2 summarizes the expected transmission channels, that we explore first with a reduced form analysis targeting long-term yields and measures for both the quantity and price of risk, and then with the identification of GSG and GBG shocks in a BVAR model.

-Figure 2.2: Diagram of the effects of foreign inflows on the US financial and macroeconomic conditions.

-The reduced form analysis is conducted as follows.
-We start out by exploring the impact of foreign inflows on US long-term rates, namely 10-year Treasury yields and returns on AAA corporate bonds issued by the US non-financial sector (a proxy for private-label MBS).10 Then, we focus more closely on the credit spread, i.e. the premium assigned by investors to corporate with respect to government bonds which, during the run-up to the crisis, steadily decreased over time.
-In particular, we employ both the measure of the credit spread and of its two subcomponents - i.e., expectations and risk premium - computed by Gilchrist and Zakrajsek (2012): a negative impact of either type of flows on the credit spread, and in particular on its risk premium component, should signal foreign inflows as being partly responsible for increased risk-taking behavior.
+We start with a reduced-form analysis focusing on long-term yields, credit spreads, the VIX and bank leverage, and then we proceed by identifying GSG and GBG shocks in a BVAR model.
+The reduced-form analysis is conducted as follows.
+We first explore the impact of foreign inflows on US long-term rates, namely 10-year Treasury yields and returns on AAA corporate bonds issued by the US non-financial sector (a proxy for private-label MBS).
+Then, we focus more closely on the credit spread, i.e. the premium assigned by investors to corporate with respect to government bonds which steadily decreased during the runup to the crisis, between the second half of 2002 and the first half of 2008.
+In particular, we employ both the measure of the credit spread and of its two subcomponents - the expectations and risk premium components - computed by Gilchrist and Zakrajsek (2012): a negative impact of either type of flows on the credit spread, and in particular on its risk premium component, should signal foreign inflows as being partly responsible for increased risk-taking behavior.